FullOfOrange/FullOfOrange/README.md

 ### FullOfOrange

 Hi, I'm interested in backend and infrastructure
-Currently I'm play with node and kubernetes at @festa-inc
+Currently I'm play with Node.js and k8s at @festa-inc

 My favorite tech stacks: